-- Dust or debris on LiDAR sensor window
+- Dust, smudge, or film on the LiDAR sensor window

 Problem Description